R-ohit-B-isht/go_server_project/DOCUMENTATION.md

   - `SimilarityScore`: Similarity score of the pull request.
   - `Cluster`: ObjectID referencing the associated cluster.

+### Cluster Model

+- **Purpose**: Represents a cluster with its details and associated repository.
+- **Fields**:
+  - `ID`: Unique identifier for the cluster.
+  - `Name`: Name of the cluster.
+  - `Description`: Description of the cluster.
+  - `Centroid`: Centroid data for the cluster.
+  - `PRs`: Array of ObjectIDs referencing associated pull requests.
+  - `ScoreAverage`: Average score of the cluster.
+  - `Repository`: ObjectID referencing the associated repository.

 ## Routes

 ### Repository Routes